What does the Bible say about overcoming anger?

 The tutorial video on how to start a new document was five minutes long all by itself . . . just to open a new document!
 The guy teaching the video sounded really smart, but also like he rarely interacted with normal people.
 A few hours into trying to learn this program, I was really frustrated, annoyed, and just plain mad.
 While wasting my money and time was certainly adding to my emotions, the thing that most fueled my anger was my lack of understanding.

-What Does the Bible Say About Overcoming Anger?
-Anger is Rooted in a Lack of Understanding
+The Bible Says Anger Is Rooted in a Lack of Understanding

 Notice the connection between understanding and anger found in Bible passages like Proverbs 14:29, “Whoever is slow to anger has great understanding, but he who has a hasty temper exalts folly,” and Proverbs 17:27, “Whoever restrains his words has knowledge, and he who has a cool spirit is a man of understanding.”